cmidgley/Marlin/README.md

 ## Custom changes on this fork

-This fork, on branch bugfix-2.0.x, is customized for the MPCNC machine (RAMPS, dual-enstop, 32 steps, LCD) and includes the not-yet-merged laser fixes from [jediminer532](https://github.com/MarlinFirmware/Marlin/pull/15335), as well as a few bug fixes to that code base.
+This fork, on branch bugfix-2.0.x, is customized for the MPCNC machine (RAMPS, dual-enstop, 32 steps, LCD) and includes the not-yet-merged laser fixes from [jediminer532](https://github.com/MarlinFirmware/Marlin/pull/15335).
 It also contains some customizations that I use, such as faster max feedrate, larger table size (500x500), and a few others as well.
 Any place I have made a unique customization (beyond what Marlin, jediminer532 or Ryan/v1Engineering has made) I have marked with "// cwm: (description)" in the code.

 __Status (March 23, 2020):__ This code has been bench tested for laser operations using an oscilliscope, and has been tested for basic stepper operation and endstop operation on an MPCNC.  __No actual laser has been operated yet__, and this is operating from the bugfix_2.0.x branch (meaning, it's a development branch), so there may be serious bugs.  __You have been warned!__

+__Status (March 26, 2020):__ Updated with latest Marlin and jediminer532 code, which now works without any custom fixes from me.
+Also enabled AUTO_BED_LEVELING_BILINEAR to start playing around with mesh leveling for precision PCB milling.

 ## Marlin 2.0 Bugfix Branch
-s

 __Not for production use.
 Use with caution!__

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.